 The sand is golden and soft, and the waters are calm, making it one of the best swimming beaches in Jersey.
 Cafes, bars, hotels and restaurants line the promenade, and there is a small and quiet park with a waterfall behind the main beach road.

 During the summer months, St Brelade’s Bay is a popular spot for leisure boats and water sports.

 The Fisherman’s Chapel and cemetery on the far west end of the bay are worth a visit.

 If the weekend summer crowds get too much then follow the promenade over the ‘hump’ at the other end of the beach to the adjacent bay of Ouaisne which even in summer is never busy.

 WHERE TO EAT

 WHAT TO SEE & DO

 St Brelade’s Bay is great for water sports and beach activities.

-There are a wide range of fun activities from banana boat rides to kayaking.
+There is a wide range of fun activities from banana boat rides to kayaking.
 Coasteering is good in this area, and RIB rides are always fun!

-From St Brelade’s Bay you can walkover the path to neighbouring Ouaisne Bay and from there follow he cliff path all the way to Portelet Bay, about a 40 minute slow walk in total.
+From St Brelade’s Bay you can walk over the path to neighbouring Ouaisne Bay and from there follow the cliff path all the way to Portelet Bay, about a 40-minute slow walk in total.
 The cliff path up from Ouaisne and the steps back up at Portelet Bay are steep, so this is not suitable for visitors with mobility issues.